ADVERTISEMENT

 Anterior Epistaxis:

-Anterior epistaxis is the commonly occurring type of nosebleed, usually involving one nostril.
-Anterior epistaxis is the bleeding from the nose's anterior (frontal) part.
+Anterior epistaxis is the most commonly occurring type of nosebleed, usually involving one nostril.
+Anterior epistaxis is bleeding from the nose's anterior (frontal) part.
 The arteries that supply the anterior part of the nose and septum are called the Kiesselbach plexus.
-These arteries can be easily traumatized and bleed.
+These arteries can easily be traumatized and bleed.

 Posterior Epistaxis: